 Special Budget Meeting

-The Commissioner hosted a special public meeting on Monday 20th February 2017, at which she set and approved the Merseyside Police budget for 2017/18
+The Commissioner and the Chief Constable, Andy Cooke QPM, held a special public meeting at which she set and approved the Merseyside Police budget for 2020/21

-The agenda and all the papers from this meeting are available here.
+Please find the agenda and all the reports from this meeting using the links below:

 Prior to the special budget meeting, the Commissioner consulted the Police and Crime Panel on her budget proposals.